 Building an LMS (or virtual learning experience) - part 1 of 3

-Teaching Diary published on Monday, December 19, 2022 (5 months, 2 weeks, and 5 days ago)
+Teaching Diary published on Monday, December 19, 2022 (one year, 7 months, and one week ago)

 This is an entreatment I have oft repeated; focus on the verbs around learning rather than the nouns of technology.
 As I rebuild a virtual learning experience I am asking myself "How can I make this best for my students"